Nicolas Raskin: International career

-Raskin has played youth international football for Belgium at under-15, under-16, under-17, under-18, under-19 and under-21 levels.
+Raskin played youth international football for Belgium at the under-15, under-16, under-17, under-18, under-19 and under-21 levels.

 He represented the Belgium under-17 team at the 2018 UEFA European Under-17 Championship.
 In June 2023, he scored both goals for the Belgium under-21 team in a 2–0 win over Israel.
-The same summer he was named in the Belgian squad for the 2023 UEFA European Under-21 Championship.
+The same summer, he was named in the Belgian squad for the 2023 UEFA European Under-21 Championship.

-On 14 March 2025, Raskin was called-up to the senior Belgium squad for the first time since joining Rangers.
+On 14 March 2025, Raskin was called up to the senior Belgium squad for the first time.
 Raskin made his debut on 20 March 2025, replacing Koni De Winter in the 80th minute of a defeat to Ukraine in a UEFA Nations League relegation play-off tie.

 Personal life

 Raskin was born in Liège.
 He is the son of Thierry Raskin, who was also a professional footballer in Belgium.